Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 Please refer to the service documentation for a conceptual discussion of [key phrase extraction](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-keyword-extraction).

 ### Detect language
-Determine the language of each passed in text, including the confidence score of the predicted language.
+Determine the language in text, including the confidence score of the predicted language.

 ```python
 from azure.ai.textanalytics import TextAnalyticsClient, TextAnalyticsApiKeyCredential